fbpx

 1. Any of the universities incorporated by an act of central or state legislature in India.

-2. Other educational institutions established by the act of parliament.
+2. Other educational institutions were established by the act of parliament.

-3. Or a deemed university as per section 3 of university grants commission act, 1965.
+3. Or a deemed university as per section 3 of the university grants commission act, 1965.

 4. Posses an equivalent qualification.

-5. Final year students and candidates awaiting results can also apply.
-Results need to submit at the time of filing application for mains exam.
+5. Final-year students and candidates awaiting results can also apply.
+Results need to submit at the time of filing the application for mains exam.

 6. No percentage bar for any of the services.

-5. A person of Indian origin who migrated from Pakistan, Burma, Sri Lanka, East African countries [ Kenya, Uganda, the united republic of Tanzania, Zambia, Zaire, Malawi, Ethiopia and Vietnam ]with the intention of permanently settle in India.
+Candidates must be Indian citizens, or subjects of Nepal, Bhutan, or Tibet (who came to India before January 1, 1962), or individuals of Indian origin who have migrated from Pakistan, Burma, Sri Lanka, East African countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, Ethiopia, or Vietnam with the intention of permanently settling in India.

 For all categories, the lower age limit for appearing UPSC examination is 21 years.
 Age limit is calculated according to August 1.
 For example, if a candidate is appearing for 2018 prelims, he/she should have attained 21 years on August 1, 2018.